QiaozhengLiu/paxstore-api-tool/README.md

 # paxstore-api-tool
 A jar tool calls PAXSTORE developer API.
+This is used in BroadPOS app release workflow to upload release apks to PAXSTORE.

 ## Reference
 paxstore develop sdk: https://github.com/PAXSTORE/paxstore-develop-sdk/blob/master/README.md